 channel highlight clipping

 As I mentioned above, clipping isn’t inherently problematic, so for some images clipping either the highlights or shadows, or both, will be an intentional strategy on your part.
-What it should never be is an accident, and that’s what the technique discussed in both the videos allows you to avoid: it provides instantaneous feedback, allowing you to decide for yourself whether to incorporate the clipping into your final image, or to avoid it by varying the settings of the adjustments you make.
+What it should never be is an accident, and that’s what the technique discussed in both the videos allows you to avoid: it provides instantaneous feedback, allowing you to decide for yourself whether to incorporate the clipping into your final image, or to avoid it by altering the adjustments you make.